cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide.md

 ![Tunnel appearing in the Tunnels table](/cloudflare-one/static/documentation/connections/connect-apps/tunnel-table.png)

 ### Troubleshooting

-If you run into issues during the remote setup process, please refer to the [Tunnel FAQ](/cloudflare-one/faq/cloudflare-tunnels-faq/#how-can-i-troubleshoot-a-tunnel-that-was-configured-from-the-zero-trust-dashboard) for troubleshooting tips.
+If you run into issues during the remote setup process, refer to the [Tunnel FAQ](/cloudflare-one/faq/cloudflare-tunnels-faq/#how-can-i-troubleshoot-a-tunnel-that-was-configured-from-the-zero-trust-dashboard) for troubleshooting tips.

 ## Local setup (CLI setup)